 As we mentioned above, if you need a certification first, you can take a TEFL course in Prague.
 We recommend The Language House.
 Mention Dom from Red White Adventures and Chris the owner will give you a discount $$$!

 Reason #7: Traveling around Europe is easy (and cheap)

-Just recently we went to Vienna for the weekend which you can read about here, and it only took 4 hours to get there by bus!
+We, for example, went to Vienna for a weekend and it only took 4 hours to get there by bus!
 I’m sure you’ll want to go visit Big Ben and the London Eye since it’s only an hour flight away.
-And guess what, there are insanely cheap deals all the time to London and we mean INSANELY cheap..
-Like 30$ return cheap.
+And guess what?
+There are insanely cheap deals all the time to London and we mean INSANELY cheap..
+Like 30-dollars-return cheap.
 Something we don’t find often (or ever) in North America.
 Pretty awesome, right?

 If you’re looking to move to Europe and explore as much as you can while also being somewhat settled down then Prague is the place to go.
 Set up a home base in Prague with the relatively inexpensive rent and then on weekends or holidays go out and explore the rest of this beautiful continent.
 That’s what the expat life is all about, isn’t it?